-“We will never be satisfied because there is so much progress that we want to make on behalf of our fellows and people throughout the country who have been caught up in the criminal justice system.” — Peter Bakstansky, Board Chair
+“We will never be satisfied because there is still so much to be done for our Fellows and people throughout the country who have been caught up in the criminal justice system.” — Peter Bakstansky, Board Chair

-Peter Bakstansky became the Board Chair of College and Community Fellowship in 2005 upon retiring as Senior Vice President of the Federal Reserve Bank of New York and a member of the bank’s management committee after 30 years.
-During his time at the bank, he was in charge of the public information area and also was responsible for the Office of Regional and Community Affairs.
+Peter Bakstansky became the Board Chair of College & Community Fellowship in 2005 upon retiring after 30 years of service as Senior Vice President of the Federal Reserve Bank of New York and a member of the bank’s management committee.
+During his time at the bank, he was in charge of the public information area and was responsible for the Office of Regional and Community Affairs.
 He served as the Ombudsman of the bank and was the Senior Administrative Officer for the executive group.

 As an Adjunct Lecturer at Marymount Manhattan College, Barbara Martinsons has been teaching in the Bedford Hills Correctional Facility’s College Program for the last 12 years.
 She has also served as adjunct professor at Sing Sing Correctional Facility through Hudson Link’s program and has taught classes in sociology, philosophy, film, literature, history and cultural studies.
 While teaching, Ms. Martinsons witnessed the few resources available to women transitioning out of prison and became a mentor for Womencare, a program that addresses these challenges.
 She founded College and Community Fellowship (CCF) in 2000.
 Ms. Martinsons served as the Chair of the CCF Board for its first five years, established and facilitated the CCF Theater for Social Change and currently sits on the CCF Board of Directors.